plone/documentation/5.2-myst/manage/installing/installing_addons.rst

         Products.PloneFormGen
         collective.supercool

-Adding add-on package names to the **auto-checkout** list will make buildout check out the source to the `src` directory upon next buildout run.
+Adding the add-on package names to the ``auto-checkout`` list and running buildout will only "check out", that is, copy, the packages to your ``src`` directory.
+To get these packages installed, it is necessary to add the package names to the ``eggs`` list as described in :ref:`installing-add-ons-using-buildout`.

 .. note::